Dnkhatri/edlgen/README.md

 Generate edl files with timings for intro and outro for kodi with manual input

-This is just a command line python script to generate edl files when you know how long the intro and outro are in a series It can be run by from terminal and will take as input file seconds(To skip for intro) seconds(To skip for outro) >
+This is just a command line python script to generate edl files when you know how long the intro and outro are in a series It can be run from terminal and will take as inputfile seconds(To skip for intro) seconds(To skip for outro) >

 # example